snerpton/textbox-multiple-character-limited/README.md

 Plan
 ----------------------------------

-- Install Node JS and Karma (see above) – done
+- Install Node JS and Karma (see above) ï¿½ done
-- Build demo datatype – done
+- Build demo datatype ï¿½ done
-- Get a test or two running to show Node/Karma/Jasmine running, perhaps testing true === true – done (see Test 1 and Test 2)
+- Get a test or two running to show Node/Karma/Jasmine running, perhaps testing true === true ï¿½ done (see Test 1 and Test 2)
-- Build some proper tests – currently stuck!
+- Build some proper tests ï¿½ currently stuck!